HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-upd-labor.md

   - Catalog Update files of **type=Update** should always be processed in chronological order starting with the earliest date.

-## Mark Update Applied
+## Mark Labor Update Applied
-### API Endpoint – Mark Catalog/App Price Update File As Applied
+### API Endpoint – Mark Catalog/App Labor Update File As Applied

 `PUT`